Metacor/Minecraft-Speedrun-Guide/readme.md

 ### **Advanced** | [Pirate](https://youtu.be/EJ4G8QbhrGM)
 *Spawn near an Ocean, with a Shipwreck nearby - with 7+ Iron inside (ideally 11+)*
-* Gather 3 Logs → Craft 12 Planks → Craft a [Crafting Table + 8 Sticks](https://i.imgur.com/3Is7R0F.webp)
+* Gather 3 Logs → Craft 12 Planks → Craft a [Crafting Table and 8 Sticks](https://i.imgur.com/3Is7R0F.webp)
 * Place the Crafting Table near a Tree → Craft a [Wooden Axe](https://i.imgur.com/qdy0r1s.webp) → Chop 4+ Logs →
 	* Craft [Doors, a Boat, and some Bowls](https://i.imgur.com/D7S3XDW.webp) → Pickup the Crafting Table
 * Place the Boat in the Ocean → Search for a Shipwreck → Collect the Boat and Dive towards the Shipwreck